dvreeze/yaidom4j/README.md

 * In particular, it knows nothing about DTDs or XSDs
 * Also, it only partially "implements" the *XML InfoSet* (see below)
 * It "respects" *XML namespaces* (see [Understanding XML Namespaces](https://www.lenzconsulting.com/namespaces/))
-* It leaves parsing and printing of XML DOM trees to *JAXP* (or Saxon), thus avoiding many XML security issues
+* It leaves parsing and printing of XML DOM trees to *JAXP* (or Saxon)
+* Yet is does offer some "secure JAXP factory object" creation support
 * It can be used with StAX for keeping only chunks of XML in memory one chunk at a time, if the structure of the overall XML allows it

+Unlike libraries like [Saxon](https://www.saxonica.com/download/java.xml), yaidom4j does not have the aim of implementing XML standards.
+It does have the aim of making (non-schema-aware) XML querying simple and practical.
-Comparisons to some other XML libraries are as follows:
+Keeping this limited scope in mind, comparisons to some other XML libraries are as follows:
 * Unlike JDOM, DOM4J, XOM, JAXP DOM, the native element implementations in yaidom4j are deeply immutable and thread-safe
 * Like JAXP DOM, yaidom4j can represent "mixed content" and not just data-oriented XML documents
 * Unlike JAXP XPath (1.0) support, the element query API in yaidom4j is very easy to use without any involved bootstrapping